-CONTEMPORARY PAINTINGS AND JEWELRY DESIGNS BY PATRICIA TURNER
+CONTEMPORARY PAINTINGS, CUSTOM PILLOWS AND JEWELRY DESIGNS BY PATRICIA TURNER

 Painting is a wild adventure!
 Each time I start with a blank white canvas I am exhilarated,